 Passenger and cargo service is available through regional airports in and around Southwestern Ontario; specifically, Detroit Metropolitan Airport, in Detroit, Michigan; and Pearson International Airport, in Toronto, Ontario.

-Chatham-Kent Municipal Airport (CNZ3) has a 5,000 foot lighted, paved runway that provides service to large corporate, regional and commercial aircraft.
+The Chatham-Kent Municipal Airport (CKCK) has a 5,502 foot lighted, paved runway that provides service to large corporate, regional and commercial aircraft.
 The airport recently received a significant financial investment in GPS technology.
 It is designated as an Airport of Entry for CANPASS permit holders only.

 Seasonal port service is available through the Great Lakes/St. Lawrence Seaway System, on the Detroit River opposite Detroit, Michigan.
 It is one of the world’s most efficient deep draft waterways and the third largest Canadian Great Lakes port for shipments.